Top 6 Tips to Get (and Keep) Sand Out of Your Car

 Ahhhh, the beach.
 There’s really no place like it: hot sun, snacks, cold beverages, sunscreen, volleyball, warm sand — and that refreshing dip in the cool water.
 However, one thing most folks can do without is all the sand that’s left behind in the car after a day at the beach.
 It gets everywhere — in places you didn’t even know existed!
 Even after you clean out the car, sand can be ever present.
 Well, you’re in luck.
 Here are a six top tips to get (and keep) sand out of your car this summer.

-- Don’t Forget to Brush.
+- Don’t forget to brush.
 An old, large makeup brush can help get sand off your feet and hands before you jump in the car to head home.
-(See what Men’s Health “How to Do Everything Better” Link opens in a new tab suggests for how to keep sand out of your car.)

-- Corn Starch?
-Here is an interesting tip we found on ApartmentTherapy.com Link opens in a new tab.
+- Corn starch?
+Here is an interesting tip we found on ApartmentTherapy.com.
 We haven’t tried this one ourselves.
 Have you?

 What do you think of these top tips?
 Tell us what you think in the comments section below.